It’s a question I get asked at least once a week, where can I buy a cheap metal detector?

 What I want you to have learnt from this article is mainly not to buy a cheap fake, or no-brand metal detector.

 You have to stick to the brands if you don’t want to be disappointed and potentially lose your money.
 If you have to, be patient and save just a little bit more.
-There’s plenty of things you can do while you wait, try to get some land permissions or read through some metal detecting beginners guides.
+There’s plenty of things you can do while you wait.
+You could try to get some land permissions or read through some metal detecting beginners guides.

 That being said all of the cheap metal detectors that have been mentioned in this article work.
 Some better than others, but they all work and all have a good reputation.
 They all come with a manufacturer warranty and they all will keep you going until you can afford an upgrade.
 Trust me once you’re hooked you will want to upgrade!